taoteh1221/Open_Crypto_Tracker/README.txt

 -Support for over 40 exchanges (including DeFi), and over 80 market pairings (country fiat currency or secondary crypto).

--Secure HTTPS (SSL) and username / password protection in the portfolio interface, for privacy and security.
+-Secure HTTPS (SSL), username / password protection, and privacy mode in the portfolio interface, for privacy and security.

 -Admin interface, to allow easily viewing / changing the app configuration (alerts / charts / markets / API / backups / logs / etc).